Improving Planning with Large Language Models: A Modular Agentic Architecture: Results

+Table~\ref{strategyqa_table} shows the results for the StrategyQA benchmark, where MAP outperformed both CoT and ToT, and performed on par with human participants.
+This demonstrates the potential of MAP to be beneficial in more real-world tasks, such as question-answering tasks that require multi-step reasoning.

+Finally, we performed transfer experiments to study whether few-shot in-context learning would support generalization to different planning tasks.
+Table~\ref{transfer_table} shows the results for these experiments, including results for transfer from planning on a smaller graph to planning on a larger graph (n7tree $\rightarrow$ n15star), transfer to a semantically distinct but structurally isomorphic task (blocksworld (BW) $\rightarrow$ mystery blocksworld (mystery BW)), and transfer between completely different tasks (ToH $\rightarrow$ Mystery BW).
+We found that MAP outperformed both GPT-4 ICL and CoT in each of these settings, indicating that MAP can improve the generalizability and robustness of planning in LLMs.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-We also carried out an ablation study to determine the relative importance of each of LLM-PFC's major components, focusing on the 3-disk ToH problems.
-Figure~\ref{toh_results} (right) shows the results.
+We also carried out an ablation study to determine the relative importance of each of MAP's major components, focusing on the 3-disk ToH problems.
+Figure~\ref{toh_results} (left) shows the results.
 We found that the $\operatorname{Monitor}$ was the most important component, as ablating this module resulted in significantly fewer solved problems, due primarily to an increased tendency to propose invalid moves (31\% invalid moves vs. 0\% for other ablation models).
+This highlights the importance of having a separate, modularized monitoring process.
 Ablating the tree search and $\operatorname{TaskDecomposer}$ module also resulted in significantly fewer solved problems.
-Overall, these results suggest that all major components played an important role in the model's performance.
+The impaired performance following the ablation of the tree search indicates the benefit of considering the multi-step implications of proposed actions, rather than committing to a single action as is done in standard autoregressive methods such as chain-of-thought.
+The impaired performance following the ablation of the $\operatorname{TaskDecomposer}$ highlights the benefit of decomposing a task into subgoals, which allows MAP to factorize a complex task into a set of smaller, more manageable tasks.
+Overall, these results suggest that all major components played an important role in MAP's performance.
+Moreover, the improved performance was not due entirely to the use of tree search (which is shared with tree-of-thoughts~\citep{yao2023tree}), but also depended on the incorporation of other modules such as the $\operatorname{TaskDecomposer}$ and especially the $\operatorname{Monitor}$.

-\section{Related Work}
+\section{Related work}

 Early work in AI formalized planning as a problem of search through a combinatorial state space, typically utilizing various heuristic methods to make this search tractable~\citep{newell1956logic,newell1959report}.
 Problems such as ToH figured prominently in this early research~\citep{simon1975functional}, as it affords the opportunity to explore ideas based on hierarchical or recursive planning (in which a larger problem is decomposed into a set of smaller problems).
 Our proposed architecture adopts some of the key ideas from this early work, including tree search and hierarchical planning.